imor/mini-lsm/mini-lsm-book/src/week3-07-compaction-filter.md

 table2_key2 -> row
 ```

 Now the user executes `DROP TABLE table1`.
-The engine will need to clean up all the data beginning with `table1`.
+The engine needs to clean up all data with the `table1` prefix.

-There are a lot of ways to achieve the goal.
-The user of Mini-LSM can scan all the keys beginning with `table1` and requests the engine to delete it.
-However, scanning a very large database might be slow, and it will generate the same number of delete tombstones as the existing keys.
-Therefore, scan-and-delete will not free up the space occupied by the dropped table -- instead, it will add more data to the engine and the space can only be reclaimed when the tombstones reach the bottom level of the engine.
+There are several ways to do this.
+The user could scan all keys beginning with `table1` and request deletes.
+However, scanning a large database is slow and generates as many tombstones as existing keys.
+Scan-and-delete does not immediately free space — it adds more data, and space is only reclaimed when tombstones reach the bottom level.

-Or, they can create column families (we will talk about this in *rest of your life* chapter).
-They store each table in a column family, which is a standalone LSM state, and directly remove the SST files corresponding to the column family when the user drop the table.
+Alternatively, they can use column families (covered in the “rest of your life” chapter).
+Each table is stored in a separate column family (a standalone LSM state), and the SST files can be removed directly when the table is dropped.

-In this course, we will implement the third approach: compaction filters.
-Compaction filters can be dynamically added to the engine at runtime.
-During the compaction, if a key matching the compaction filter is found, we can silently remove it in the background.
-Therefore, the user can attach a compaction filter of `prefix=table1` to the engine, and all these keys will be removed during compaction.
+In this course, we implement a third approach: compaction filters.
+Filters can be added dynamically at runtime.
+During compaction, if a key matches a filter, we silently remove it in the background.
+For example, attaching a filter `prefix=table1` removes all matching keys during compaction.

 ## Task 1: Compaction Filter

-In this task, you will need to modify:
+In this task, modify:

 ```
 src/compact.rs
 ```

-You can iterate all compaction filters in `LsmStorageInner::compaction_filters`.
-If the first version of the key below watermark matches the compaction filter, simply remove it instead of keeping it in the SST file.
+Iterate all compaction filters in `LsmStorageInner::compaction_filters`.
+If the first version of a key at or below the watermark matches a filter, remove it instead of keeping it in the SST file.

-To run test cases,
+To run the test cases:

 ```
 cargo x copy-test --week 3 --day 7 cargo x scheck
 ```

-You can assume that the user will not get the keys within the prefix filter range.
-And, they will not scan the keys in the prefix range.
-Therefore, it is okay to return a wrong value when a user requests the keys in the prefix filter range (i.e., undefined behavior).
+Assume users will not `get` or `scan` keys within the filtered prefix range.
+Returning a value for keys in that range is undefined behavior.

 {{#include copyright.md}}